NeethuTom/Spring-boot-Mongodb-Project/README.md

 	Ex2: Normal user shouldn’t be able to delete user
 	Ex3: Normal user should be able to edit its own profile
+	Ex4: Not login user shouldn’t be able to access any data

+This also included some demo schedular tasks that include a cronjob that runs on configured time.
-	Ex4: Not login user shouldn’t be able to access any data The data entered will be saved in `collectionUsers` collection in `MongoDB`.
+The data entered will be saved in `collectionUsers` collection in `MongoDB`.

 ## Project architecture